octopusthink/funfactsaboutoctopus.es/README.md

 ## License

+Copyright (c) 2019 Octopus Think (https://octopusthink.com/)

 This project's source code is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

-Note the facts in each page are sourced from third-party sources and are attributed accordingly.
-They are not part of the code of this repo.